tbogdala/eweygewey/README.md

 * Basic windowing system
 * Basic theming support
 * Basic input support that detects mouse clicks and double-clicks
+* Basic scaling for larger resolutions
 * Widgets:
     * Text
     * Buttons
-    * Sliders for integers and floats
+    * Sliders for integers and floats with ranges and without
     * Scroll bars
     * Images